TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_hr_duty_cycle.md

 # External Connections
 - EPWM9_A/B pin can be connected to an oscilloscope to view the waveform.

-## AM263X-CC
+## AM263X-CC or AM263PX-CC
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC or AM263Px-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Connect FSI header (on ControlCard) pin 8 for epwm9_A
 - Connect FSI header (on ControlCard) pin 1 for epwm9_B

-## AM263X-LP
+## AM263X-LP or AM263PX-LP
-When using AM263x-LP
+When using AM263x-LP or AM263Px-LP
 - Connect boosterpack J6/J8 pin 75 for epwm9_A
 - Connect boosterpack J6/J8 pin 76 for epwm9_B